niZmosis/abi-toolkit/README.md

 public contractCall(request: FooRequest): Promise<ContractCallResponse>
 ```

-If you have worked with dynamic interfaces you understand the pain it brings having to recreate everytime.
+If you have worked with dynamic interfaces you understand the pain it brings having to recreate every time.

 ### Use your provider interface your use too